joaoguiIherme/NotVulnSQLiXSS/README.md

 # NotVulnSQLiXSS
-Application with login page to test SQL Injection and comment comment session to test Cross-Site Scripting for the third project of Systems Security's subject.
+Application with login page to test SQL Injection and comment comment session to test Cross-Site Scripting for the third project of Systems Security subject.

 ### Installation
 	* Install dependencies